Trip Facts

 Begin a remarkable journey to Makalu Base Camp Trek, one of Nepal’s most remote and scenic destinations.
 This trek takes you to the base of Makalu, the world’s fifth-highest mountain (8,481 m), offering a rare view of Nepal’s pristine wilderness.

-The route is far from the crowds, providing a peaceful experience of the Himalayas’ untouched beauty.
-As you reach higher altitudes, the landscape transitions from subtropical forests to alpine meadows and snow-capped peaks.
-The highlight is the view from the base camp itself, where the towering Makalu stands proudly before you—one of the highest and most stunning peaks in the Himalayas.
-From Makalu Base Camp Trek, you can see the rarely visible Kangshung face of Everest, along with Lhotse, Chamlang, and Kanchenjunga.
+The route offers a peaceful experience of the Himalayas’ untouched beauty.
+As you ascend, the landscape transforms from subtropical forests to alpine meadows and snow-capped peaks.
+The highlight is the view from the base camp, where the towering Makalu stands proudly as one of the highest and most stunning peaks in the Himalayas.
+From Makalu Base Camp, you can also glimpse the rarely visible Kangshung face of Everest, along with Lhotse, Chamlang, and Kanchenjunga.

 Moreover, the Makalu Barun National Park, spanning 2,330 square kilometers, is Nepal’s eighth largest and shelters rare species like the Red Panda.
 Keep an eye out for elusive wildlife like the red panda and snow leopard.